-On July 11th, 2019, Gilead Sciences, Inc. and the Renown Institute for Health Innovation (IHI) announced a strategic collaboration to collect and analyze genetic and electronic health data that can enhance the understanding of a type of liver disease called Nonalcoholic Steatohepatitis (NASH) and potentially inform development of treatment options for the disease.
+On July 11th, 2019, Gilead Sciences, Inc. and the Renown Institute for Health Innovation (IHI) announced a strategic collaboration to collect and analyze de-identified genetic and electronic health data that can enhance the understanding of a type of liver disease called Nonalcoholic Steatohepatitis (NASH) and potentially inform development of treatment options for the disease.

 Renown IHI has begun enrollment for the Nonalcoholic Steatohepatitis Liver Disease Genome Atlas study and is currently available online to Renown patients who have not already participated in the Healthy Nevada Project.

 This is an observational study trying to understand genetic links to Nonalcoholic Steatohepatitis or NASH and is being performed in conjunction with the Healthy Nevada Project.